tyqualters/sway-nvidia-guide/README.md

 1) Run `sudo pacman -S git`.
 Then run `git clone https://aur.archlinux.org/sway-nvidia.git`.
 Enter the directory with `cd sway-nvidia` and then run `makepkg -si`.
 (This will NOT automatically receive updates.)

 2) Run `sudo pacman -S git`.
 A list of helpers are available on the [Arch Wiki](https://wiki.archlinux.org/title/AUR_helpers), but this example will show `paru`.
 Run `git clone https://aur.archlinux.org/paru.git`.
 Enter the directory with `cd paru` and then run `makepkg -si`.
 You will then use `paru -S nvidia-sway` to install the patch.
 Then in your "~/.bash_profile" you need to replace `exec sway --unsupported-gpu` to `exec sway-nvidia`.
-If you want to update your system, all you need to do now is run `paru` and nothing else, unless you have Flatpak or Snap or some other package manager installed.

 3) Run `sudo pacman -S git`.
 Then run `git clone https://aur.archlinux.org/wlroots-nvidia.git`.
 Enter the directory with `cd wlroots-nvidia` and then run `makepkg -si`.
 (This will NOT automatically receive updates.)